ariesteam/ariesteam.github.com/about/applications.markdown

 ### Overview
 -------------

-The ARIES beta release, scheduled for spring 2012, brings the ARIES ecosystem service explorer online for public use.
+The ARIES beta release, scheduled for mid-2012, brings the ARIES ecosystem service explorer online for public use.
 The beta release includes models of eight ecosystem services across seven geographic case study regions.
 Members of the [ARIES